team467/team467.github.io/content/events/annual-pie-bake/index.md

 {{< endcolumns >}}

-This year we will be baking pies at Oak Middle School on November 23, 2019.
+This year we will be baking pies at Oak Middle School on November 23, 2024.
 Most pies are sold by pre-purchase.
-In addition, we will have a table at the Winter Farmers Market, in the Oak Middle School gym for $17 each while supplies last, on the same day.
-We expect the pies at the Farmer’s Market to sell quickly!
+In addition, we will have a table at the Winter Market, in the Oak Middle School gym for $24 each while supplies last, on the same day.
+We expect the pies at the Market to sell quickly!

 {{< columns >}}

 The best way to pre-purchase our apple pies is to contact one of the student team members directly.
-Each student has pie tickets to sell for $17 each.
+Each student has pie tickets to sell for $24 each.
 Each ticket you buy allows you to pick up one fresh apple pie at Oak Middle School on 11/23.
 If you don’t know a student on the team, you can email us at [pies@shrewsburyrobotics.org](mailto:pies@shrewsburyrobotics.org), providing your contact information.
 One of the student team members will contact you to sell you a pie ticket.

 {{< column >}}